← Back to BlogHealth

 Diagnosis & Veterinary Treatment Options

-- Acid suppressors (omeprazole): protect gastric mucosa
+- Acid suppressors like omeprazole: protect the stomach lining

 - IV fluids: correct dehydration